 All-terrain vehicles are exciting and a great way to have fun.
-They can also cause serious harm and damage if you do not operate an ATV properly.
+They can also cause severe harm and damage if you do not operate an ATV properly.

-Most states regulate ATF safety through related ATV laws.
-It is important to understand them so you do not run afoul of your state’s laws and so that you avoid accident and injury.
+Most states regulate ATV safety through related ATV laws.
+It is essential to understand them so you do not run afoul of your state’s laws and avoid accidents and injury.
+This web page will discuss Illinois ATV laws and the law across the United States.

 If you or a family member experienced a severe injury in a motor vehicle accident involving an ATV, contact our law firm today at (888) 424-5757.
 Schedule a free case evaluation with our ATV accident attorneys to discuss your compensation case.